 6.65.1 Applicability to language

-Java provides a capability called reflection that allows constants that are declared final to be changed.
-Much like the use of sun.misc.Unsafe, a programmer must intentionally perform a series of steps to alter the value of an object marked final.
-In the interest of security, it is not uncommon that the use of the method needed to do this is forbidden by a security manager in many enterprise server environments.
+The vulnerability document in ISO IEC 24772-1:2024 6.65 applies to Java under special circumstances.
+Java provides java.lang.reflect that permits the modification of constants that are declared final.
+To use it the programmer must intentionally perform a series of steps to implement such a change.
+In the interest of security, it is not uncommon that the use of the methods needed to do this are forbidden by a security manager in many enterprise server environments.

 6.65.2 Avoidance mechanisms for language users